SlickSaintNick/odin-private-events/planning.md

   - Bootstrap all of the accessible pages

 - Extra
-  - **Allow users to edit and delete events they created**
+  - Allow users to edit and delete events they created
+    - Add routes and controller actions
+    - Add buttons to main Event Show view
+    - Add edit view (link to from Event Show)

-  - Allow users to remove themselves as an attendee
+  - **Allow users to remove themselves as an attendee**
   - Make event private and add ability for event creator to invite specific users to an event.

 ### Notes